-Before each semester, a call goes out to students to volunteer for a law reform project that has been nominated by our partners.
-Students work in teams to produce a research report, under the guidance of academic advisers.
 Past projects include barriers to justice for Indigenous peoples and people with a disability, mental health care for prisoners, and regulation of retirement communities.

 The Sydney University Law Society (SULS) also runs a number of social justice programs for students to be involved in, including: a Juvenile Justice Mentoring Scheme; a Refugee Language Tutoring Program; a Social Justice and Public Interest Careers Mentoring Program; and an annual social justice conference.

 "Participating in the University of Sydney Law School social justice program was an eye-opening experience where I learnt that a law degree is a tool that arms graduates with valuable skills to work in the field of social justice.